[Date changed–posted 2/26/19 (replaces 10/17/13 edition)]

 • Students with whom the faculty member is in a position of perceived authority.

 Should such a relationship develop, the faculty member has the obligation to disclose the existence of the relationship to his or her immediate supervisor, cease the relationship, and cooperate in making alternative arrangements for teaching, training, advising, or supervising the student involved.
-Pre-existing consensual relationships of this nature shall be disclosed to and managed by the faculty member's chair, dean, and provost, as applicable (see OP 32.33).
+Pre-existing consensual relationships of this nature shall be disclosed to and managed by the faculty member's chair, dean, and provost, as applicable (see OP 32.33, Faculty, Staff, and Student Conflict of Interest).

 m.
 Employment Relationships and Activities Related to Family Members